 Cantilever openings allow for the construction of two separate mobile roof structures that share a common runway beam.
-Through the use of various castor top plates, one of these roofs will be
+Through the use of various castor top plates, one of these roofs will be fixed higher than the other.

 The end bay of the upper roof can be fitted with UNI cantilever braces to the top chord, allowing for the installation of the cantilever componentry.
 This gives a 0.5m overhang off the final bay.
 The installation of these components should be planned and incorporated at the construction stage.
-The cantilever braces will be installed at 1m c/c on the top chord, prior to the tracking
+The cantilever braces will be installed at 1m c/c on the top chord, prior to the tracking installation.

 When the higher and lower roofs are pushed together the 0.5m cantilever bay will overlap the lower, providing the coverage with an optional drape sheet if desired.
-To form the opening to gain
+To form the opening to gain access, simply pull the two roofs apart.

 It should be noted that for cantilever roofs with 100% coverage when closed, the runway beam of the scaffold would need to be extended/cantilevered out at one end of the scaffold.
-This should
+This should be supported appropriately.